Cellosaurus logo

 Lets start by some preliminary explanations and a bit of "history":

-- The Cellosaurus is updated regularly through a release mechanism with new versions being released at least 4 times per year.
+- Cellosaurus is updated regularly through a release mechanism with new versions being released at least 4 times per year.

 - The first version to be publicly distributed was release 2.0 on 04-Apr-2012.